openml/openml-docker-dev/readme.md

 ### Note: Files in OpenML cloned repo are mounted inside the website container, any change will reflect immediately on the site

-### Step 7 New website checks (Optional)
+### Step 7 New website checks
-- Check the new website running at 127.0.0.1/5000.
+- Check the new website running at localhost:5000.
 It should look similar to new.openml.org
 - Sign up as a new user in the new website.
 (Note that you cannot use the admin account from the old website to login here)
 - Sign in with your email and password
 - You should be able to see your profile
-- By default the user created above is not an admin.
+- [Optional] By default the user created above is not an admin.
 This is required if you want to use the dataset upload.
 This can be done by loggin into MyPHPAdmin and changing the 'users_groups' row of this user.
 Set the 'group_id' to 1 (admin group) and save.
+This is not always needed, only when a user is created before the init commands are ran
 - Check Dataset upload (required to fill in all fields)

 ### Step 8 Building images for remote deployment
-The PortML version of the docker image also includes configurations for remote deployment (AWS) backend images (Flask and PHP) can use environment variables which can be set in the docker-compose.yml file and in the remote hosting environment.
+The PortML version of the docker image also includes configurations for remote deployment (AWS) backend images (Flask and PHP) can use environment variables which can be set in the ``docker-compose.yml`` file and in the remote hosting environment.
 However, frontend (React) and database (MySQL) configurations need pre-build images specifically for the deployment.
 For this case a second compose file is created that targets these changes.
 In order to create image for AWS run the following command:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-aws.yml up -d --build
 ```